List of UK dialling codes covering Wales

 This is a list of geographic UK dialling codes covering Wales that are currently in use.
 Some exchanges cover both sides of the Wales-England border.
-All geographic telephone numbers in Wales are in the format (01xxx) xxxxxx, with the exception of Cardiff and the surrounding area which is (029) xxxx xxxx.
+All geographic telephone numbers in Wales are in the format (01xxx) xxxxxx, with the exception of Cardiff and the surrounding area which has been (029) xxxx xxxx since the "Big Number Change" in 2000.